AJ090401/IT-Home-Lab/images/Windows2016/readme.md

 ## 🛡️ Windows 2016 Server Information

-<details> <summary>📂 Click to expand Active Directory Management screenshots</summary> <br> To organize organization resources and manage corporate identities within the sandbox environment, a structured directory hierarchy was established before provisioning network access.
-Step 1: Configuring Organizational Units and User Provisioning
+<details> <summary>📂 Click to expand Active Directory Management screenshots</summary> <br> To organize organization resources and manage corporate identities within the sandbox environment, a structured directory hierarchy was established before provisioning network access.<br>

 Using Active Directory Users and Computers,a new Organizational Unit (OU) called Marketing was created.
 Followed by the provisioning of a standardized domain user identity within that container.